Apr 29, 2022

 A classic example of a web application consists of two basic components: a client-side application that runs in a browser and a server-side code at the backend.
 These components form integral parts of a web application and can take different forms in various architectural styles.

-The client application (also referred to as frontend, though these are not exactly the same thing) refers to the dynamic web interface that users can open in a browser and interact with in real-time – send requests, scroll and surf pages, use online services, etc. The responsive, rich and fast frontend is created with modern JavaScript libraries and frameworks (see React.js development services, Angular development services, etc.) and HTML5/CSS3.
+The client application (also referred to as frontend, though these are not exactly the same thing) refers to the dynamic web interface that users can open in a browser and interact with in real-time – send requests, scroll and surf pages, use online services, etc. The responsive, rich and fast frontend is created with modern programming languages, JavaScript libraries, and frameworks:

 Server-side components receive, process, and respond to the requests that come from the client application.
-On a simplified web application architecture diagram below you can see that the backend usually (we’ll explain in a moment why ‘usually and not ‘always’) has all the business logic and does the heavy-lifting – validates user requests, stores and pulls out data from the database to respond to these requests.
+On a simplified web application architecture diagram you can see that the backend usually (we’ll explain in a moment why ‘usually and not ‘always’) manages business logic and does the heavy lifting – validates user requests, stores and pulls out data from the database servers to respond to these requests.

 The tech stack for web app backend development may consist of a wide range of programming languages, frameworks, and tools.
 The choice of tech stack will depend on many different factors, including the type and functionality of the web application.